-The initial site plan showed a proposed second driveway onto Ridge Walk Parkway that if built, would be close to the intersection of Ridge Walk Parkway and Woodstock Parkway.
-The revised site plan, as well as the letter submitted by the applicant, indicate that this additional driveway may be moved futher from the nearest intersection.
-Due to its proximity to the intersection, as well as its proximity to other proposed driveways, this second proposed driveway may still need to be removed.
+There is a proposed second driveway onto Ridge Walk Parkway that if built, would be close to the intersection of Ridge Walk Parkway and Woodstock Parkway.
+Due to its proximity to the intersection, as well as its proximity to other proposed driveways, this second proposed driveway should be removed.

 The site plan shows an exit ramp from northbound I-575 to southeast Ridge Walk Parkway.
 Due to the expected high volumes of this roadway, the City should consider extending this lane from the exit ramp to the turn lane of driveway 1.
 A similar issue exists on the opposite side of River Walk Parkway.
 Continuous turn lanes should be considered from I-575 to the project in both directions.
 There may be additional improvements needed on Ridge Walk Parkway in order to handle the future projected traffic.
-The developer has indicated their intention to work with GDOT, the City of Woodstock, and the contractors of the currently under construction transportation project in this area, in order to better accommodate future traffic needs.

 The proposed development is providing more parking than is required by the City of Woodstock.
 The developer should reduce the amount of parking, and utilize pervious materials wherever possible.
 Additionally, the design and placement of the parking could be revisited to reduce its visual impact on surrounding property.
-Either moving or screening the parking from view should be considered.
+Either moving or screening the parking from view should be considered